factopolis/factopolis/content/claims/us-highest-corporate-tax-rate-in-developed-world/_index.md

 ---
-title: US has the highest corporate tax rate in the developed world
+title: the US has the highest corporate tax rate in the developed world
-negative: US doesn't have the corporate tax rate in the developed world
+negative: the US does not have the highest corporate tax rate in the developed world
 summary:
   The US does have a high *statutory* rate (up to 35%), but significant deductions and exemptions mean companies actually end up paying a much lower rate; the *effective* tax rate is about average.
 Furthermore, while the statutory rate is relatively high, it is not the highest in the developed world; that distinction goes to the United Arab Emirates with rates up to 55%.
 topics: